-If an error has been made in the selection of extramural versus intramural and the pre-application submission deadline has passed, the PI or Business Official must contact the eBRAP Help Desk at help@eBRAP.org or 301-682-5507 to request a change in designation.
+If an error has been made in the selection of extramural versus intramural and the pre-application submission deadline has passed, the PI(s) or Business Official(s) must contact the eBRAP Help Desk at help@eBRAP.org or 301-682-5507 to request a change in designation.

-All pre-application components must be submitted by the PI (for single PI applicants) or Initiating PI (for applicants submitting under the Early-Career Investigator Partnering PI Option) through eBRAP (https://eBRAP.org/).
+All pre-application components must be submitted by the PI (for single PI applicants) or Initiating PI (for applicants submitting under the CITCO) through eBRAP (https://eBRAP.org/).